eggressive/eu5-strategy-agent/eu5_agent/knowledge/mechanics/production_mechanics.md

 # EU5 Production Mechanics

 This document provides a comprehensive overview of production, buildings, and resource management in Europa Universalis 5.

 ## Buildings Overview

 Buildings in EU5 serve diverse functions, from manufacturing goods to unlocking specialized military units.
 Building productivity depends directly on how many pops (population units) are employed within them.

 ### Production Methods

-**Each building has one or more Production Methods**, which determine:
+Each building has one or more Production Methods, which determine:

 - **Input**: What goods/resources the building consumes
 - **Output**: What goods/resources the building produces
 - **Employment**: How many pops are needed for full efficiency

 Production methods can be changed to adapt to different economic needs and resource availability.

 ## Construction Mechanics